BrahimAfa/javaee-basic/README.md

-# JAVAEE Basic Crud & Authentication
+# JavaEE Basic Crud & Authentication
 Study case project with JSP-servlet, JPA, ORM Hibernate, MySQL etc. which implement crud sample and simple authentication.
 Also using bootstrap as its frontend.

 ## Installation